watari3/GitBucket-Wiki/External-database-configuration.md

 Since 4.0, GitBucket supports MySQL (>= 5.7) and PostgreSQL, not only embedded H2 database.

-This feature is still **experimental** in GitBuckt 4.0, so try to use as your own risk.
+This feature is still **experimental** in GitBucket 4.0, so try to use as your own risk.

 ## Configuration